puavo-org/puavo-os/parts/webmenu/docs/usage.md

 # Usage

-Start it with `webmenu` command.
+## `$ webmenu`

+Starts the Webmenu process.
 This should be kept running always.
-It can be spawned again using `webmenu-spawn` command.
+Use `webmenu-spawn` command to open it.

+## `$ webmenu-spawn`

+`--logout`

+Spawn with logout view open

+`--webmenu-exit [exit status]`

+Shutdown the Webmenu process with optional exit status.
+Nonzero exit status causes Webmenu to be restarted.

 Webmenu does not add a launcher automatically to panels yet.
-Just create custom Unity, gnome-panel, whatever entry for the `webmenu-spawn` command for now.
+Use `.desktop` files from `extra/` to create panel launchers.